zamazan4ik/awesome-pgo/article/article.md

 * I like performant applications
 There are multiple reasons for that:
-* For me it would be easier to work in the IT industry, where we have "PGO by default" mindset.
+* For me, it would be easier to work in the IT industry, where we have "PGO by default" mindset.
 Because with faster software it's easier to achieve the required NFR (Non-Functional Requirements) before the horizontal scaling questions.
 * Because I can
 * Just for lulz